KelvinLao-0604/KelvinLao-Projects/README.md

 This is a repository where I store all the projects I have worked on so far.

 ### Photo App:
 This is an instagram clone I'm currently working on for my web development class.
-We are working with HTML, CSS, JS, SQL, and flask.
+We are working with HTML, CSS, JS, SQL, and React.
 The link to this is [here.](https://photo-app-kelvin.herokuapp.com/)

 ### Sucide Rates Data Analysis Project:
 This was the final project for my Intro to the Data Science Pipeline class.
 I worked in a team of three to analysis suicide rates and try to predict the suicide rates given the other paramters in the dataset.
 In this project we worked with a [suicide rates dataset from kaggle.](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016) I worked on the age and generation EDA, the Polynomial Regression machine learning, and the preprocessing of the data.

 ### Terror in Tech:
 I worked in a team of 3 to create a 2D top-down rougelike game.
-We are still currently building and fleshing out this game this quarter
+We are still currently building and fleshing out this game this quarter.
+The Terror in Tech zip has the actual final build and there is a seperate zip for the unity files.

 ### Platform Game:
 This is a 2D platformer game made in Unity using C#.
 The player starts at the left of the screen and has to traverse to a platform at the very right of the map.